Get access to the exclusive HR Resources you need to succeed in 2018.

 Gain the skills you need to rise to the next level in your career.
 Jon us at SHRM's Leadership Development Forum, October 2-3 in Boston.

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-LINE provides a snapshot of anticipated hiring for the month ahead and also examines data from the previous month.
+Released the first Thursday of each month, the LINE Report provides a snapshot of anticipated hiring for the month ahead and also examines data from the previous month.

 Highlights of SHRM LINE year-over-year findings:

-In July, the index for recruiting difficulty rose moderately in both sectors compared with a year ago.
+In July, the index for recruiting difficulty rose in both sectors compared with a year ago.

-The rate of increase for new-hire compensation in July rose on an annual basis in both sectors.
+The rate of increase for new-hire compensation in July rose on an annual basis in both manufacturing and services.